Last updated

 Tool Use Case Why It Matters for Inbound

-folk CRM Capture, organize, and follow up on LinkedIn leads + Chrome Extension (folkX) Create custom pipelines for inbound, track engagement, and automate follow-ups
+folk CRM Capture, organize, and follow up on LinkedIn leads + Chrome Extension (folkX) The best solution for teams of 20-50 people: create custom pipelines for inbound, track engagement, and automate follow-ups without enterprise complexity

 Shield App Analytics & post-performance tracking Monitor LinkedIn impressions, audience growth, and best-performing content